mdb1/mdb1.github.io/_posts/2023-02-03-enhancing-testability-without-protocols.markdown

 In the ViewModel, we will introduce the `Dependencies` mechanism, which is just a struct that lets us inject the dependencies of the view model as functions stored in variables.

 By doing this, the view model becomes completely decoupled from the implementation of the dependencies, and will only have access to the provided methods.
-Think of this as a lightweight version of the Segregation Principle (The `S` in `SOLID`).
+Think of this as a lightweight version of the Interface Segregation Principle (The `I` in `SOLID`).

 ```swift
 extension CatFactView {